serverless/blog/posts/2017-08-31-serverless-v1.21.0.md

 <img align="right" src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/framework-release1.21.png" width="210px" >

-Last week we've successfully held our first installment of [Emit](http://www.emitconference.com/), our conference about event-driven architectures.

-It was a huge success and we've finally announced the [Event Gateway](https://serverless.com/event-gateway/), our [`serverless run`](https://serverless.com/framework/docs/platform/commands/run/) integration which makes it possible to run and develop Serverless services locally and our [rebranding](https://serverless.com).

-Stay tuned for upcoming blog posts about the event and videos of the talks.
-You can take a look at [#emitconf](https://twitter.com/hashtag/EmitConf?src=hash) for some impressions.

-The conference announcements were some of the major projects we've focused on over the last couple of weeks.
-While doing that we kept our biweekly release cycle and published Serverless Framework versions with some minor improvements and fixes.
+It's been a wild two weeks, everyone.

+We held [Emit](http://www.emitconference.com/), and showed up with a [whole new look and logo](https://serverless.com).
+Videos are on their way, and the [slides are already up](https://serverless.com/blog/key-takeaways-for-the-future-of-serverless-emit-2017/).

+We announced our new open-source project, [Event Gateway](https://serverless.com/event-gateway/) and the [`serverless run`](https://serverless.com/framework/docs/platform/commands/run/) integration.

-This week we're back with a really nice feature-set for the Serverless Fraemwork v1.21 release!
+What we're trying to say is: sorry for the temporary lull in new action-packed features.
+But this week, we're back!
+Please enjoy a really nice feature-set for the Serverless Framework v1.21 release.

 ## Noteable changes v1.21 introduces